I’m releasing a new Professional Services Marketing Assessment. Here’s what makes it different and why it’s important.

 More often than not, each of the marketing shortfalls has a critical “upstream” strategic enabler that undermines the firm’s growth potential before it even gets to business development, marketing, and technology.
 The limitation occurs in one or more of the following areas:

-- Market Focus: The film lacks focus (markets, clients, solutions) and allows its individual practices to race in opposite directions in pursuit of individual growth.
+- Market Focus: The firm lacks focus (markets, clients, solutions) and allows its individual practices to race in opposite directions in pursuit of individual growth.

 - Brand: The firm focuses on building awareness of its brand instead of its relevance.